takemobiteam/takemobi-test.github.io/docs/index.md

 - (Jamie) How does it work if multiple errors are applicable?
 We return only the first one?
 Or the list of all applicable?
 Is it the same for bookings vs APIs?
 - (Jamie) Check whether fields we don't use will throw an error if not included

+# Regular Planning

+## When Bookings Get Planned

+- When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
+- The start of the planning window is specified by the first_planning_time fields, as part of **Parameters**
+  - First planning time pickups
+  - First planning days pickups
+  - First planning time dropoffs
+  - First planning days dropoffs
+- The end of the planning window is specified by the stop_free_replan fields, as part of the **Destination**
+  - Stop free replan time pickups
+  - Stop free replan days pickups
+  - Stop free replan time dropoffs
+  - Stop free replan time dropoffs
+- During the planning window for a particular destination & operation date, we check every 5 minutes if there have been any changes to bookings or flights.
+If we do see changes, we do a replan including all the bookings for the destination & operation date.
+- If a booking is locked, it will not be replanned.

+**TODO: What are the most common values for the start & end of planning window?**